 - 5,000 and up: Very bright indoor light

 When considering foot-candles, it's good to remember that full sun outdoors is about 10,000-12,000 foot-candles, so even the brightest of indoor rooms rarely approaches that level of sunlight.
-With that said, however, it's still entirely possible to burn plants that are placed close to windows because the window glass can act like a magnifying glass and the plant may not be well acclimated to direct sun on its leaves.
+With that said, however, it's still entirely possible to burn plants that are placed close to windows because the window glass can act as a magnifying glass and the plant may not be well acclimated to direct sun on its leaves.
 Ultimately, the best guide for your plants' optimal light intensity is the plant itself.
 Look out for signs of too much sun, which include yellowing leaves or burned spots, or too little sun, which includes leggy growth.